pgfarley/tt-micropython-firmware-for-tophat/README.md

 # ASIC drives only management pins all else are inputs
 tt = DemoBoard(RPMode.ASIC_MANUAL_INPUTS)

 ```

+and from that point on, you can use the `DemoBoard.get()` to access that object.

 If you've played with the pin mode (direction), you've loaded a project that modified the mode or you just want to change modes, you can set the attribute